They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "I'm working on it," Michael said.

-Then, after a beat, "Because this is uglier than whatever taught you."
+Then, after a beat, "This is uglier than whatever taught you."

 The route marker pulsed again.